Updated: Jan 27

 Have failed in six attempts to reach vendor to gather credit history

-In reality, there are lots more reasons why a trade reference can be declined or blocked from reporting into your file.
-In addition to the primary 5 above, here are 20 of the more common reasons your trade reference is not being accepted.
+In reality, there are about 45 reasons why a trade reference can be declined or blocked from reporting into your file.
+In most cases, your vendors will get declined for simple reasons that have no bearing on your company or how you pay your bills.
+In addition to the primary 5 above, Here are 10 more of the most common reasons:

 Vendor’s phone only rings to an answering machine or fax tone

-The vendor declines to report credit references on their clients
+The vendor declines to report credit references on any their clients

 The vendor’s callback number is not associated to the business